Juan Fernández (missionary): Early life

 Fernández was born Juan Fernandez de Oviedo in the Spanish city of Cordoba in 1526.

 Before his entry into the Society of Jesus (Jesuits), young Fernández was a Spanish hidalgo and went by the gentry appellation of Juan of Cordoba.
-The Francis Xavier biographer, George Schurhammer, S.J. wrote of Fernandez that he was "a sophisticated young man who he lacked a formal education, but had fine mind".
+The Francis Xavier biographer, George Schurhammer, S.J. wrote of Fernandez that he was "a sophisticated young man who lacked a formal education, but had fine mind".
 He lived in Lisbon, then one of Europe's most flourishing cities, where his brother was a rich merchant who owned a business that sold expensive silks and velvets on the fashionable Rue Novo do Mercadores.
 By all accounts, Fernández lived a comfortable life as was expected since as a caballero hidalgo, it was necessary for him to abstain from occupations that were considered less than noble.
 The nature of the Spanish social structure was such that the gentry were expected to live life nobly, if they had the means to do so.
 Because of the family's wealth, young Juan of Cordoba was able to do just that.
 However, in his early twenties, these social distinctions were about to become meaningless and his life was to turn in another direction.